Independent game & puzzle design

 A small collection of games and puzzles, made in my spare time.
 Free to play.

 Grow a garden across four seasons, compete for shared resources, and impress the judges at each horticulture show.
-The catch: every turn, both players plan in secret and reveal at the same time.
+The catch: every turn, both players plan in secret and reveal their orders at the same time.

 A card game about rival sorcerers putting on the most spectacular magical display.
 Each turn you split a hand of elemental performers into two piles and offer them to your opponent — they pick one, you get the other.
 Designed to play with small kids.